'We're tired of waiting': GenZ is ready for a revolution - KEYT | KCOY

 Chicago has been historically segregated, even after the tumultuous civil rights movement of the 1960s.
 A large part of racial inequality in the city has been exacerbated by segregated schools — according to NPR, just over 10 years ago, a federal judge lifted an order that mandated Chicago Public Schools to integrate by race.
 Ever since, the schools have been even more separated by race.

+“But when Trayvon Martin was killed, it made a lot of people click and be like, wait a second.
+Like, we are not past this,” she said.

+Lewis said her mother took her to her first protest after his death.

-“For me, being a GenZ-er that is a black woman, and growing up in a matriarchy with a single mother, to hear and see the stories of what my family went through down South parallel to my own life is tiring,” Lewis said.
+“For me, being a GenZ-er that is a black woman, and also growing up in a matriarchy where I had a single mom, and then, my grandma was really like, the head person … to hear their stories and see what they went through down South and, just like, to see that parallel to my own life, it’s tiring because you hear, oh, we had the civil rights movement, we went through this,” she said.

-“We’re tired of waiting,” Lewis said.
-“Being young and seeing the implications of colonialism on our parents and grandparents, hearing about black death every day in Chicago, it’s traumatic.
-[There’s] only so much time you can go through until you react.
+“We’re tired of waiting,” she said.
+“And being young and seeing the implications of colonialism on our parents and grandparents and their parents, you don’t want to go through that, too.
 I don’t want to be older and tired.
-I want to be lively.”
+I want to be lively and cared for and feel cared for and I want to see our community thrive.”

 Lewis is far from alone.

-Note: CORRECTION: This story has been updated to correct Eva Lewis’ quotes about Trayvon Martin and description of her own experiences.
-The location of Martin’s neighborhood has also been corrected.